John Starks: Utah Jazz

 Starks finished his career with the Utah Jazz, playing for the franchise from 2000 to 2002.

 Later career and retirement

 After his stint with Golden State, Starks played for the Chicago Bulls and Utah Jazz before failing to make an NBA team in 2002 and retiring with 10,829 career points.
 He currently works for the Knicks as an alumnus and fan development official, and as a pre-and-post-game analyst on MSG Network's home Knicks game coverage.
 He has also served as the head coach of the Maulers, a Slamball team.
 He was head coach of the Westchester Wildfire during the 2003 United States Basketball League season.
 His autobiography, John Starks: My Life, was published in 2004.

 Starks is part-owner and a promoter for the Ektio basketball shoe, which doctor and former college basketball player Barry Katz designed to reduce ankle injuries.
 Starks owns a Kia dealership, John Starks Kia, in the Briarwood neighborhood of Jamaica, New York.
+Starks recorded Public Service announcements on the MTA New York City Transit Authority's subway system in January 2026.